moritzheiber/playing-port-authority/markdown.md

 - What if you could test a container in the same way
 - serverspec
-- - based on rspec
+- - based on rspec and specinfra
 - - lightweight
-- Could even do Test first
+- You can do TDD with this!

 --